alexxsandar52/Nulibro/README.md

 ### Social media sharing

-- Add buttons to share your wishlist or cart or whichever book you might be looking at across multiple social medias
+- Add buttons to share your wishlist or cart or whichever book you might be looking at across multiple social medias.